photoview/photoview/README.md

 ## Set up Docker development environment

 Docker development environment is easy to set up.
-It only requires [Docker](https://docs.docker.com/engine/install/) locally.
+It only requires [Docker](https://docs.docker.com/engine/install/) and [Docker Compose Plugin](https://docs.docker.com/compose/install/) locally.
 All dependencies are installed in a container but not in the host.

 It also has some shortcomings.
 In macOS, Docker is running in a Linux VM.
 The fs notification doesn't work well in this case.
 You can't use `reflex` or `nodemon` to relaunch servers when code changes.
 The compiler runs pretty slow too.